-IFRS 17 Insurance Contracts and the related Amendments Amendments to IFRS 3 Reference to the Conceptual Framework Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to IAS 1 Classification of Liabilities as Current or Non-current Amendments to IAS 1 and IFRS Practice Statement 2 Disclosure of Accounting Policies Amendments to IAS 8 Definition of Accounting Estimates Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction Amendments to IAS 16 Property, Plant and Equipment: Proceeds before Intended Use Amendments to IAS 37 Onerous Contracts - Cost of Fulfilling a Contract Amendments to IFRS Standards Annual Improvements to IFRS Standards 2018-2020
+IFRS 17 Insurance Contracts 1 Amendments to IFRS 10 and IAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture 2 Amendments to IFRS 16 Lease Liability in a Sale and Leaseback 3 Amendments to IAS 1 Classification of Liabilities as Current or Non-current 3 Amendments to IAS 1 Non-current Liabilities with Covenants 3 Amendments to IAS 1 and IFRS Practice Statement 2 Disclosure of Accounting Policies 1 Amendments to IAS 8 Definition of Accounting Estimates 1 Amendments to IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction1

-Effective for annual periods beginning on or after 1 January, 2022.
-Effective for annual periods beginning on or after January 1, 2023.
+1 Effective for annual periods beginning on or after 1 January, 2023.

 Effective for annual periods beginning on or after a date to be determined.
+Effective for annual periods beginning on or after 1 January 2024.